 This class does require that students have a familiarity with drawing and illustration- if you are a complete beginner we recommend you work with our figure drawing class and beginning illustration first.

 After taking this class students will also receive the option of a free profile on the Alumni Portfolios page.
 Visit the Alumni Portfolios page and type a teacher's name into the search bar to see some of the artists who studied with that teacher.

 About Jill Thompson

-Jill's comics work has won ten Eisner Awards and been nominated for many more.
+Jill's comics work has won eleven Eisner Awards and been nominated for many more.
 She created the Scary Godmother series that was later adapted into two television specials that aired on Cartoon Network.
 As an artist creating sequential art since the 1980's, her clients have included: DC Comics, Marvel Comics, and Dark Horse Comics (among many more).
 She has contributed to major titles: Sandman, Wonder Woman, Batman, X-Men, Spider-Man, Fables, The Invisibles, Swamp Thing, Black Orchid, The X-Files, and Hellboy.
 Jill has also created, written, and illustrated seven books for Harper Collins Children's Books.
 She most recently collaborated with wrestler Mick Foley, Illustration Mick Foley's Halloween Hijinx, which debuted at number seven on the New York Times children's books best seller list.